 Wheeling, WV

 Wheeling served as the capital city two times during the early years of the state.
-Wheeling has an interesting history, having actually burnt to the ground in the 1800s.
+Wheeling actually burnt to the ground in the 1800s!
+However, it built back stronger and even more beautiful.
 The former capital city has an active theater and music industry that attracts music and theater buffs from around the state.
-The Capitol Theater is the most widely known venue and offers several productions year-round.
+The Capitol Theater offers several productions year-round.
 The city is also home to Wheeling Island, which offers entertainment options such as gaming and dining.

 Fairmont, WV